WNTBq/docs/content/streamlit-cloud/get-started/deploy-an-app/index.md

 ## Add your app to GitHub

-Streamlit Cloud launches apps directly from your GitHub repo, so your app code and dependencies need to be on GitHub before you try to deploy the app.
+Streamlit Cloud launches apps directly from your (public) GitHub repo, so your app code and dependencies need to be on GitHub before you try to deploy the app.
 See [App dependencies](/streamlit-cloud/get-started/deploy-an-app/app-dependencies) for more information.

 ## Deploy your app